mryap/digital-garden-jekyll-template/_notes/digitalgarden.md

 Robin Sloan in 2010 [stock and flow](http://snarkmarket.com/2010/4890) lays out the concept of Stock and flow as a useful metaphor for media.

+### Contextually Linked Interface

+Readers can navigate the ins-and-outs of your ideas by clicking [links](/linksyntax) to explore them.
+Each note contains backlinks to other notes that reference it.

 ![]({{page.image}})